All Episodes

 I think what President Trump did made sense.

-Force people to stay on another side of the border, in this case the southern side of the border, until we decide that you meet asylum criteria.
+Force people to stay on another side of the border, in this case, the southern side of the border, until we decide that you meet asylum criteria.

-There's no way we can test all those people and make sure that they're within the window of security and then ensure that they're getting what needs to be done for the in fact they just join into the social programs of the country, get full care.
+There's no way we can test all those people and make sure that they're within the window of security and then ensure that they're getting what needs to be done for that.

-You know, and I there are many countries where the best health care available is a plane ticket to the U.S. And they literally say that.
+You know, and there are many countries where the best health care available is a plane ticket to the U.S.

-Get on a plane, fly to America, they'll take care of you.
+Get on a plane, fly to America.

-Let me ask you this, because um I'm a big believer that this world is filled with a lot of evil.
+Let me ask you this, because I'm a big believer that this world is filled with a lot of evil.

-Um I I'm concerned about Kim Jong-un.
+I'm concerned about Kim Jong-un.

-I'm very concerned about China, especially the aggressive flying of fighter jets over Taiwan airspace, their talk of reunific reunification with Taiwan.
+I'm very concerned about China, especially the aggressive flying of fighter jets over Taiwan airspace, their talk of reunification with Taiwan.

 I don't like Putin building up his troops along the Ukrainian border.